My artistic journey

 I am also a dabbler!

 Of course that hasn’t stopped me dabbling!
-There’s still room in my life for sewing , jewellery making and whatever else catches my creative fancy.
+There’s still room in my life for new ventures.
 I see something interesting and think ” How is that done” and then off I go and try to work it out.
-This has lead recently to making my own stamps for fabric printing on my fabric bag range.
+My current obsessions are collagraph printing and ecoprinting on fabric and paper.

 Am I a full time artist?

-Yes and no!
-I have a demanding fulltime professional life as an MRI technologist – a job I love which is very technical and often stressful.
-But….
-I never cease being an artist.
-I may not be putting pastel to paper or dipping my brush in paint but I am always looking at life through an artistic lens.
+I retired from a demanding fulltime professional life as an MRI technologist 4 years ago and I think it’s fair to say that over those years I’ve become a full time artist.
+I may not be putting pastel to paper or dipping my brush in paint 8 hours a day but I am always looking at life through an artistic lens.
 My artist brain is always switched on observing, seeing and storing information that will feed back into physical works at some future time.
+I paint, I tutor, I serve as president of a local art group, and I constantly learn from other artists.

 What else do I do ?